Contract check · Residential lease

 The short answer

 Responsibility for pest control in a rental depends on what the lease says and on the cause of the infestation.
 Many leases assign routine pest prevention to the tenant — keeping the unit clean, not leaving food out — while treating infestations that arise from building-wide conditions or structural entry points as the landlord's responsibility.
 Some states treat significant infestations as a habitability condition, which imposes obligations on the landlord regardless of the lease clause.
 A tenant-caused infestation — such as bedbugs brought in — is commonly treated differently from a building-wide cockroach or rodent problem.
-Scan your lease's pest control clause to see how responsibility is allocated before you sign.

 No account requiredFile deleted after analysisNot legal advice